Squalicum High School: Athletics

 The most notable of the eighteen varsity sports teams at Squalicum is the girls' cross country team, who won state championships in 2003, 2004 and 2006, and finished in the top three in state every year from 2002-2008.
 The boys' basketball team finished third in state in 2008.
 Also in 2008, the boys' and girls' cross country teams each finished third in state.
 In 2009, the boys' varsity basketball team took first place overall in the 2A section and repeated as state champions again in 2010.
-Squalicum Storm boys' soccer, led by senior forward Christian Chala, won the state championship for 2A boys' soccer in Washington state.
-Squalicum Girls' soccer team had numerous state visits, beginning in 2012 with Lauren Eckert (goalkeeper), Lauren Gibb (midfield), Lizzy Herda (midfield), and Grace Slater (midfield).
+Squalicum Storm boys' soccer won the state championship for 2A boys' soccer in Washington state.
+Squalicum Girls' soccer team had numerous state visits, beginning in 2012].
 In 2021 the boys’ cross country team were the district 2A and state champions.